Learning in Relationship

 How might we resist the acclaimed title of being a ‘learning organisation’, while perpetuating society’s dominant ways of creating and sharing?
 How might we invite in a qualitative, relational exchange where the roles of teacher and learner are fluid once more?

-Resisting the modern model
+Resisting the Modern Model

 Our conversation brought forth many modes of resistance and reconnection, like what if we re-remembered the power of sitting in circle?